-3. The Repatriation Medical Authority is of the view that there is sound medical-scientific evidence that indicates that open-angle glaucoma and death from open-angle glaucoma can be related to relevant service rendered by veterans, members of Peacekeeping Forces, or members of the Forces.
+3. On the sound medical-scientific evidence available, the Repatriation Medical Authority is of the view that it is more probable than not that open-angle glaucoma and death from open-angle glaucoma can be related to relevant service rendered by veterans or members of the Forces.